caddyserver/website/src/docs/markdown/caddyfile/directives/tls.md

 ### Certificate Managers

-Certificate manager modules are distinct from issuer modules in that use of manager modules implies that an external tool or service is managing the certificate, whereas an issuer module implies that Caddy itself is managing the certificate.
+Certificate manager modules are distinct from issuer modules in that use of manager modules implies that an external tool or service is keeping the certificate renewed, whereas an issuer module implies that Caddy itself is managing the certificate.
 (Issuer modules take a Certificate Signing Request (CSR) as input, but certificate manager modules take a TLS ClientHello as input.)

 These manager modules come standard with the `tls` directive: